Military Divorce Child Support

 • The annual income is divided by 12.
 The resulting amount is termed as the 'gross monthly income'

-The amount so obtained is the child support amount.
-In addition to this, a service member is also responsible for the following expenses.
+The amount so obtained is the child maintenance amount.
+In addition to this, a service member is also responsible for the following expenses:

-• Child care costs: When a service member is deployed, it is not possible for him/her to help the custodial parent regarding caring for the child.
-During this phase, the child care costs might increase
+• Child care costs: When a service member is deployed, it is not possible for them to help the custodial parent to take care of the child.
+During this phase, the child care costs might increase.

 Some allowances like clothing allowance and housing allowance are added to the pay of the military service member.